Guide to the Coral Coast

 - Snorkel off the beach at Ningaloo Reef

 - Swim with whale sharks

 - Follow the wildflower trail

-Top things to do on the Coral Coast
+Things to do and top attractions on the Coral Coast

 Snap a selfie at the Pinnacles

 About two hours drive north of Perth you’ll find the Pinnacles, a natural phenomenon of thousands of limestone pillars scattered across Nambung National Park.
 The Pinnacles were formed about 30,000 years ago and stand as high as five metres (16 feet), creating an otherworldly landscape that resembles something from a science fiction movie.
 Once you've explored the dunes, visit the park's secluded white beaches where you can swim, snorkel and surf.
 Just 20 minutes away is laid-back Cervantes, a beach town where you can eat the area's famously fresh lobster, pulled straight from the sea, in several restaurants, including the local icon, Lobster Shack.

 Snorkel or dive Ningaloo Reef

 Like the Great Barrier Reef, Ningaloo Reef is so big it's visible from space.
 Stretching 260 kilometres (161 miles), the reef offers a range of unforgettable diving, snorkelling and wildlife experiences in a World Heritage-listed environment.
 In many places you can wade into the sea, put on a snorkel and marvel at the underwater scenery on the spot.
 If you'd rather stay dry, book a glass bottom boat tour.
 Don't miss a swim at Coral Bay, the small but fashionable beach village at the northern end of Ningaloo Reef.
 Here you can snorkel the stunning coral gardens directly in front of the main beach.
 You can also jump on a local tour and swim with resident giant manta rays.